 It is best to plant in the spring when the soil starts heating up.
 Lavender doesn’t like wet feet, so make sure you keep it away from moist areas.

-Cottage Flowers – Lilacs
+Cottage Garden Flowers #23 – Lilacs

 Lilac bushes need at least six hours of sunshine every day for beautiful blooms.
 You also want to make sure the area where you plant the bush the soil drains well.